AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/manage-project-team.md

 >
 >You can add to the Project Team only users that belong to the Group associated with the project.

-1. Go to the project where you want to add users to the project team, then click Scheduling in the left panel.
-The Scheduling section might be located under Show More.
+1. Go to the project where you want to add users to the project team, then click **Scheduling** in the left panel.
+The Scheduling section might be located under **Show More**.

-1. Click Add Users.
+1. Click **Add Users**.
 The Add Users to Project Team dialog box displays.

    ![add_users_dialog.png](assets/add-users-dialog-350x217.png)

-1. In the `Add Users` box, begin typing the name of the user you want to add to the project team, then click the name when it appears in the drop-down list.
+1. In the **Add Users** box, begin typing the name of the user you want to add to the project team, then click the name when it appears in the drop-down list.

    Repeat this step to add multiple users to the project team.

-1. Click `Add`.
+1. Click **Add**.

    The users are now available in the project scheduling area.